Tara King of The Avengers

 Introducing Tara King

-A great way to introduce everyone to The Avengers' Tara King.
+A great way to introduce everyone to The Avengers' latest female crime fighter.

 In this short video clip, Patrick Macnee narrates an introductory montage of his new partner in crime.
 Played with zest by Linda Thorson, Tara's character abandoned the kung fu and karate of her two predecessors and instead dispatched her adversaries with a swift punch, kick or brick in the handbag.